Universal Account

 Portfolio Margin

 Portfolio margin is automatically enabled to boost capital efficiency right from the get-go.
-Portfolio margin means that your unrealized PnL on a position can be used as collateral to maintain your other open positions.
+Portfolio margin means that your unrealised PnL on a position can be used as collateral to maintain your other open positions.
 In other words, your profits on one position can offset losses on another position from a margining perspective.

 Each parent and sub-account is margined separately and independently.
 Balances, collateral, and position limits are not aggregated across accounts.
-This means that within a single sub-account, all positions and working orders are cross-and-portfolio-margined using all of the sub-account's collateral and unrealized PnL.
+This means that within a single sub-account, all positions and working orders are cross-and-portfolio-margined using all of the sub-account's collateral and unrealised PnL.
 Trading with isolated margin can be achieved by splitting collateral between sub-accounts and trading a single market in each sub-account.

 Each account has two sets of margin requirements - initial and maintenance margins.
 Both working orders and open positions result in increased margin requirements.